Menniti/api-spacex-backend/README.md

 Thanks

-# Blue Onion Labs Take Home Test
+# Home Test

 Hey!
-We are stoked that you are interested in joining the team at Blue Onion Labs.
+We are stoked that you are interested in joining the team.

 We have crafted the following test to see how you approach pulling and manipulating of data.
-We want to get a general idea of how you approach some common types of problems that we encounter here at Blue Onion (we are really proficient at integrations!)
+We want to get a general idea of how you approach some common types of problems that we encounter here

 ## Background
 [spacexdata.com](https://docs.spacexdata.com/) provides an API to query attributes about SpaceX launches (https://github.com/r-spacex/SpaceX-API/tree/master/docs#rspacex-api-docs).
 For this exercise we are going to be working with one resource in particular: